Joscelin I, Lord of Courtenay

-Jocelyn I de Courtenay (1034-after 1069), son of Athon, Châtelain de Châteaurenard, Seigneur de Courtenay.
+Jocelyn I de Courtenay (c.
+1034-after 1069), son of Athon, Châtelain de Châteaurenard, Seigneur de Courtenay.
 Very little is known about his life other than his two marriages.
 He first married Hildegarde de Château-Landon, daughter of Geoffrey II, Count of Gâtinais, and Ermengarde of Anjou (daughter of Fulk III, Count of Anjou).
 Joscelin and Hildegarde had one daughter: